Vantrue E1 Pro Specs

 Cloud Connectivity

-The E1 Pro is compatible with Vantrue’s LT01 LTE module (available separately).
-Together with a SIM card and data plan, this will allow you to connect the dash cam to Vantrue’s cloud.
-You can then view live footage on your phone while you’re away, and perform other functions such as geo-fencing.
+The E1 Pro is compatible with Vantrue’s LTE module (available separately).
+Together with a SIM card and data plan, this will allow you to connect the dash cam to the manufacturer’s cloud.
+You can then view live footage remotely, in the app.

 User Manual